sync-0/ArduinoSolderingIron/README.md

 # ArduinoSolderingIron
 ORIGINAL CODE BY TECHBUILDER.
 MODDED BY SYNCHRONOUS This project is inspired by techbuilder's take on a hakko type soldering iron control circuit.
-The code was taken from techbuilder's video but it has been hugely modified and improved.
+The code was taken from techbuilder's video but it has been immensely modified and improved.

 ## Features:
  - Great temperature control without PID.